CrisesAverting/bookish-gambino/README.md

 * [Credits](#credits)
 ## Description

-This is a javascript based example quiz
+This is a javascript based example quiz with Highscore board using local storage

 ## Links
 https://crisesaverting.github.io/bookish-gambino/